MichaelRBond/Grapevine-Rss-Aggregator/README.md

 ## Motivation

 Being an avid user of RSS since the late 1990s, I have become tired of the RSS software I use disappearing when the software authors lose interest (I'm looking at you Google, Fever, etc ...).
-So, since RSS is daily use for me, I decided to write my own solution.
+Since RSS is s daily use for me, I decided to write my own solution.

 Grapevine RSS Aggregator is the backend service.
+This is the "sync" engine.
+Run and maintain your own aggregator with an API and connect to it with a client.

 Grapevine RSS Reader is the initial frontend service.
+This is the client, or user interface.

 My hope is that other RSS readers will integrate the API